|Birth: ||Dec. 25, 1910|

 William's last residence was in Schwenksville, Montgomery County, Pennsylvania where he passed at home with his wife and son present.
-I called one day to speak with him and was told he was gone.
+I called one day to speak with him and learned he was gone.

 For years I berated myself for having missed his passing.
 With all my heart I wish I had been able to lend him some comfort.
 My guilt was compounded by later hearing he'd died of bone cancer which is not usually a swift disease.
 I struggled to recall my life at the time he died.
 I had been working six day weeks of 12 hour days with a commute of one hour on each end.
 Still, how was it I did not know he'd been ill?
 Had I been so busy I'd failed to keep in contact?
 Had I been out of touch that long?

 In March of 2010, I laid eyes on his death certificate for the first time.
 As sad and difficult as it was to see his death so coldly and officially recorded, it also brought some relief.
 The certificate stated his primary cause of death was respiratory failure which had begun 1 week before his passing, and the secondary cause was bone metastases, onset 1 month before his death.
-So his last sufferings had not lasted very long thankfully.
+So it seems his last sufferings thankfully had not lasted very long.
 Still, I will always be sorry not to have been there for him at his end.